arlanrossin1/Active-Suspension/README.md

 ## Overview

-This repository contains a MATLAB script, `test.m`, used to model and test a quarter-car active suspension system.
+This repository contains a MATLAB script, `Active_Suspension.m`, used to model and test a quarter-car active suspension system.
 The script compares a passive suspension model with an active suspension model that includes hydraulic actuator dynamics and an H-infinity controller.

 The main purpose of the script is to evaluate how the active controller affects: